stemformulas/stemformulas.github.io/README.md

 1. Suggestions: fill out this Google Form with a formula that you would like to see added to the site: https://forms.gle/EWjwFmiEQrrjsZEF9

-2. Direct contributions: create a pull request (on the GitHub repo, following the detailed instructions below.
+2. Direct contributions: create a pull request following the detailed instructions below.

 ## Adding a formula by submitting a pull request:
 Adding a formula is a bit of a process, here are the steps.
+I'll work on making this easier in the future.

 1. Install [Git](https://git-scm.com/downloads).
 Git allows you to download this code, modify it, and push it back up to GitHub.